Your browser is not up to date.

-Too often, women are the first ones to suffer from hunger but they also are the first ones to act about it.
-Here, we can present you the voices, the actions and fights of women who make a difference.
+Women are too often the first ones to suffer from hunger, but they are also the first actors of change.
+We introduce to you the voices, the actions and the fights of these women who fight hunger.

-Even today, because of gender inequalities, women do not have the same access to education, studies, training and pay as men.
-This cause is increasingly at the center of debates and fights for equal rights.
-This lack of opportunities and resources makes them the first victims of hunger in the world.
-Kavita, Trésor, Mahajabin and Virginie are just four of the many women fighting, at their own level, against hunger and for equality.
+Even today, because of gender inequalities, women do not have the same access to education, studies, training courses or salaries than men.
+These inequalities are increasingly denounced, debated and fought over.
+This lack of opportunities and means makes women the first victims of hunger in the world.
+Kavia, Trésor, Mahajabin and Virginie are among those who, each on their own level, fight hunger and fight for equality.

-Virginie is fighting for more educated women in Cameroun.
-Her message is a message of emancipation.
-She believes that women have to have access to an education in order to be in control of their future.
-So that women can have the same salary as men, make their own choices and depend on no one.
+Virginie fights for education in Cameroon.
+One of the messages she conveys is a message of empowerment.
+She believes that women must have access to education to fully control their future, to have the same equal income as men, make their own choices and be independent.

 Action Against Hunger